Biden says he's 'probably going to take a hit' in New Hampshire

 But a senior campaign aide told Fox News, “We’re not writing off New Hampshire, we’re actively competing here in New Hampshire and we’re going to be competitive.”

-The most recent polls in release over the past 24 hours indicate 2020 Democratic candidates Sen. Bernie Sanders of Vermont and former South Bend, Ind., Mayor Pete Buttigieg battling for the lead, with Biden a distant fourth in the low double digits.
+The most recent polls released over the past 24 hours indicate Sen. Bernie Sanders of Vermont and former South Bend, Ind., Mayor Pete Buttigieg are in a battle for the lead, with Biden a distant fourth behind Sen. Elizabeth Warren, D-Mass.